West Sumatra: Nagari

 Minangkabau settlement in Nagari Koto Baru, now known as Seribu Rumah Gadang.

 Until 1979, the smallest administrative unit in West Sumatra was called a nagari, which had existed before Indonesian independence.
 With the enactment of Law No. 5 of 1979 concerning village governance, the status of nagari was eliminated and replaced with villages, and several jorong statuses were upgraded to villages.
 The position of nagari guardians was also removed and government administration was carried out by village heads.
 But since the onset of government reform and regional autonomy, since 2001, the term nagari has been used again in this province.

 The political culture that lived in the West Sumatra village government since the policy of uniformity (Law No. 5 of 1979) was applied to the parochial political culture. this condition is seen through the power system, the ruling system, the terms of the ruler, and the role of the ruler in the village government.

 The kinship system in developing participant political culture began to shift, in terms of the level of sensitivity, the form of tolerance in kinship, and the role of seniority in kinship.
 This means that the lack of togetherness in the kinship power system.

 Nagari government is an autonomous government structure, has a clear territory and adheres to adat as a regulator of the life of its members. the regency replaced the term village government that was used previously.
 Whereas for the nagari in the city government system still as a traditional institution, it has not become part of the regional government structure.

 Opportunities that occur in village government are the emergence of individualistic economic growth.
 This condition is a result of dependence on the central government, resulting in lack of independence.
 This condition can weaken the resilience of the area of the economy itself.
 However, now the villages of West Sumatra have tried to build efforts to facilitate the political policies of the village government or since exchanging back into nagari, namely changing the structure and process between village government structures made under Law No. 5 of 1979.

-Nagari was initially led jointly by the princes or datuk in the nagari, then during the Dutch East Indies government one of the princes was chosen to become the guardian of the Nagari.
+Nagari was initially led jointly by the princes or datuk in the nagari, then during the Dutch East Indies government one of the princes was chosen to become the guardian of the Nagari - the Wali Nagari.
 Then in running the government, the nagari guardians are assisted by a number of jorong or jorong guardians, but now assisted by the nagari secretary and civil servants depending on the needs of each nagari.
-This nagari guardian was chosen by the anak nagari (nagari residents) democratically in direct elections for six years in office.
+This nagari guardian was originally elected by the anak nagari (nagari residents) democratically in direct elections for six years in office.
+Today the nagari heads are elected in the same terms as regents and the provincial governor and vice governor.